Horseback archers use different types of saddles. Some saddles are better suited for certain techniques than others.

 The create this pulley; you need to loop the long strap through the buckle and back on itself.
 The strap is then tightened by a buckle or knot to prevent it from slipping off.
 You need to be careful as you might accidentally overtighten the cinch.

-Here’s the example of the Western saddle: AceRugs All Natural Cowhide Western Leather Horse Saddle (link to Amazon).
+Here’s an example of Western saddle: Acerugs All Natural Cowhide Western Leather Horse Saddle.

 Australian Stock Saddle